huijunwu/libgdx-ai-wiki/Formation-Motion.md

 ````
         Pa = Pc + K * Vc
 ````
-where `Pa` is the position of the anchor point, `Pc` and `Vc` are the position and the velocity of the center of mass respectively, and K is a moltiplicative factor.
+where `Pa` is the position of the anchor point, `Pc` and `Vc` are the position and the velocity of the center of mass respectively, and K is a coefficient determined by experimentation.

 It is also necessary to set a very high maximum acceleration and maximum velocity for the anchor point.
 The formation will not actually achieve this acceleration or velocity because it is being held back by the actual movement of its characters.